 Snowflake IPO: Data Warehousing Company Confidentially Files

 In 2019, it was announced that a Snowflake IPO would come to the market.
 The company confidentially filed with the SEC in June 2020.
-Now the Snowflake S-1 filing is public.
-So investors want to know when to expect Snowflake stock.
+Snowflake then made its debut in September 2020.

 But is Snowflake a good investment?
 Here’s what we know…

 Snowflake IPO: The Business

 Three data warehousing experts founded Snowflake in 2012.
 Its name is a nod to their love of snow sports.
 The company’s first CEO was venture capitalist Mike Speiser.
 He remained at the company while it was in stealth mode.
 It wasn’t until October 2014 that Snowflake launched to the general public under its new CEO, Bob Muglia.
 Muglia brought experience from his time with Microsoft, where he held several executive positions.

 Snowflake is a data warehousing company.
 It offers cloud-based data storage and analytics services.
 These allow corporate users to store and analyze data using cloud-based hardware and software.
 Snowflake’s services currently run on Amazon S3, Microsoft Azure and Google Cloud Platform.
 The company’s Snowflake Data Exchange lets customers discover, exchange and securely share data.